tangshuang/.datamanager.js/readme.md

 }
 ```

-Read more from following `setConfig` api.
+Read more from following `config` api.

 ### register(datasource)